Maame Ode’s Widowhood Rites Spark Reflection Amid Akosua Serwaa and Odo Broni Dispute

 Source: TikTok

-Maame Ode composed song for Lumba's wives
+Maame Ode song targets Daddy Lumba's wives

-Previously, YEN.com.gh reported that Maame Ode caused a stir on social media after dropping a new song, seemingly shading the ongoing courtroom drama involving the family of the late Daddy Lumba.
+Previously, YEN.com.gh reported that Maame Ode had caused a stir on social media after dropping a new song, seemingly shading the ongoing courtroom drama involving the family of the late Daddy Lumba.

 Source: YEN.com.gh